-What constitutes great UI design?
-Is it having an impressive color palette or an engaging layout?
+What constitutes having the best UI design?
+Is it an impressive color palette or an engaging layout?
 Is it adhering to UI design conventions—or is it plain old simple usability?

 Truly great UI achieves all this and more.
 Exceptional user interfaces won’t just facilitate the seamless achievement of the task at hand—they’ll also be aesthetically enjoyable for the user to navigate.

-To illustrate just how versatile good UI design can be, we’ve rounded up nine examples of UI design that will provide a healthy dose of inspiration for your next project.
+To illustrate just how versatile good UI design can be, we’ve rounded up nine of the best UI design examples that will provide a healthy dose of inspiration for your next project.
 While the examples on this list may have different design principles and various functions, they’ve all achieved effective UI design that captures users’ imaginations while keeping usability at the forefront.